creaktive/pianolizer/README.md

 - Include [pianolizer.js](js/pianolizer.js) in your project.
 It is reasonably well commented and documented and relevant examples are provided inline.
 - [benchmark.js](js/benchmark.js) is a good starting point.
 It runs directly via [Node.js](https://nodejs.org/) (try `node js/benchmark.js`).
 Also check [benchmark.html](benchmark.html), which works in the browser.
 - [AudioWorkletProcessor](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor) compatibility layer can be found in [pianolizer-worklet.js](js/pianolizer-worklet.js).
 Worklet is set up in [index.html](index.html).
+- [visualization.js](js/visualization.js) is what draws the keyboard and the spectrogram.

 ## Influenced & inspired by
 - [Speaking Piano - Now with (somewhat decent) captions!](https://youtu.be/muCPjK4nGY4) - YouTube video.